 While there is a wide array of products available, two of the most popular options are gel cleanser and foaming face wash.
 We asked veteran Kate Somerville esthetician Aly Mac to share with us what exactly makes these two cleansers different and who each one is most beneficial for.

 First, gel cleanser for face wash tends to have a gel-like consistency and is typically designed for deep cleansing.
 These cleansers are especially good for unclogging pores while removing excess oil and acne-causing bacteria from the surface of your face.
-Depending on the product, a gel cleanser may even offer antiseptic or exfoliating qualities.
+Depending on the product, a gel cleanser may even offer antiseptic or exfoliating qualities, making these an excellent type of acne cleanser.
 Read more in our related blog about the benefits of exfoliating.

 “Gel cleansers are usually better for oily and acne-prone skin,” says Aly.
-She suggests using the Kate Somerville Detox Daily Cleanser as part of your regular regimen.
-Utilizing salicylic acid and tea tree oil, this gel-based cleanser helps provide hydration and smooth skin while minimizing excess oil production – exactly what acne sufferers need.
+She suggests using the Kate Somerville Detox Daily Cleanser as part of your regular skincare regimen for oily skin.
+Utilizing salicylic acid and tea tree oil, this gel-based cleanser helps provide hydration and smooth skin while minimizing excess oil production - exactly what acne sufferers need.

 Foaming cleansers, on the other hand, are lightweight and usually come out of the tube as a cream or gel before bursting into a rich, foamy lather when combined with water.
 Aly notes that foaming cleansers are also very good at removing excess oil but can also provide gentle exfoliation if it contains the right ingredients, making it an excellent choice for those with combination skin.
 The ExfoliKate® Cleanser from Kate Somerville, for instance, is designed for daily use and is a foaming cleanser that gently exfoliates while removing makeup and other impurities from the surface of your face to reveal softer, smoother skin.